 Interest Rate Risk.
 A wide variety of factors can cause interest rates or yields of U.S. Treasury securities (or yields of other types of bonds) to rise, including but not limited to central bank monetary policies, changing inflation or real growth rates, general economic conditions, increasing bond issuances or reduced market demand for low yielding investments.
 Risks associated with changes in interest rates may be heightened under certain market conditions, such as during times when the U.S. Federal Reserve (the "Federal Reserve") raises interest rates or when such rates remain elevated following a period of historically low levels.
 Additionally, the U.S. and other governments have increased, and are likely to continue increasing, their debt issuances, which may also heighten these risks.
-In addition, changes in monetary policy may exacerbate the risks associated with changing interest rates.
+In addition, changes in monetary policy may exacerbate the risks associated with high or changing interest rates.
 Further, in market environments where interest rates are rising, issuers may be less willing or able to make principal and interest payments on fixed-income investments when due.
 There is the risk that the income generated by investments may not keep pace with inflation.
 Actions by governments and central banking authorities can result in increases or decreases in interest rates.
-Periods of higher inflation could cause such authorities to raise interest rates, which may adversely affect a Fund and its price to changes in interest rates that incorporates a security's yield, coupon, final maturity and call features, among other characteristics.
-Duration is useful primarily as a measure of the sensitivity of a fixed income security's market price to interest rate (i.e., yield) movements.
-All other things remaining equal, for each one percentage point increase in interest rates, the value of a portfolio of fixed income investments would generally be expected to decline by one percent for every year of the portfolio's average duration above zero.
-For example, the value of a portfolio of fixed income securities with an average duration of eight years would generally be expected to decline by approximately 8% if interest rates rose by one percentage point.
+Periods of higher inflation could cause such authorities to raise interest rates, which may adversely affect the Fund and its investments.